Office of Occupations and Professions

 (c) Contributes to the professional competency of the licensee; and

-Is conducted by individuals who have relevant educational
+(d) Is conducted by individuals who have relevant educational training or experience.

 Section 6.
 Responsibilities and Reporting Requirements of Licensees.
 (1) Each licensee shall be responsible for obtaining required continuing education hours established in Section 2 of this administrative regulation.
 The licensee shall:

 (a) Identify his or her own continuing education needs;

 (b) Take the initiative in seeking continuing professional education activities to meet these needs; and

 (c) Seek ways to integrate new knowledge, skills, and attitudes.